 A study from the National Institutes of Health suggests that incorporating anti-inflammatory foods into your diet can help aid in your gut's ability to communicate with the brain.
 There are also positive results in neurological, developmental and behavioral treatments, as well as benefits to overall digestive and immune health.

-- Consuming probiotics with a meal containing fat for maximum efficiency.
+- Consume probiotics with a meal containing fat for maximum efficiency.

-- Listening to your body and cutting back if you have uncomfortable symptoms.
+- Listen to your body and cut back if you have uncomfortable symptoms.

-- Keeping your probiotics under 120 degrees, because they become ineffective if cooked.
+- Keep your probiotics under 120 degrees, because they become ineffective if cooked.

-- Making small batches so they can be consumed quickly.
+- Make small batches so they can be consumed quickly.
 The longer in storage, the less effective.